-So which hand is the correct hand to wear your engagement ring or wedding band on?
+So which hand is the correct hand to wear your engagement ring or what hand does a wedding ring go on?
 It’s really your decision and your soul mate’s decision on which hand to place the rings on.

 Wearing Engagement Rings or Wedding Rings